freesinger/wine_review/README.md

 - Then I merge `'province'`, `'region 1'` and `'region 2'` to `'region'`.

-Results shows that feature engineering is much better in test model, which contributes to it has about **15 percentage points higer** prediction accuracy than validation model does.
+Results shows that feature engineering is much better in test model, which contributes to it has about **15 percentage points higher** prediction accuracy than validation model does.

 ## 3. Modeling